-The sleepy, languid nature of Laos' capital Vientiane is symbolic of the easygoing, relaxed atmosphere that permeates the entire country.
-Beautifully situated on the banks of the Mekong River, Vientiane is a thoroughly atypical southeast Asian capital city, eschewing the modern trend of overdevelopment and westernisation in the name of tradition.
-Unmissable tourist sites in Vientiane include Pha That Luang, a gorgeous Buddhist temple, and Buddha Park, housing a bizarre collection of both Buddhist and Hindu religious edifices.
+The sleepy, languid nature of Laos' capital Vientiane is symbolic of the easy-going, relaxed atmosphere that permeates the entire country.
+Beautifully situated on the banks of the Mekong River, Vientiane is a thoroughly atypical Southeast Asian capital city, eschewing the modern trend of overdevelopment and westernisation.
+Unmissable tourist sites include Pha That Luang, a gorgeous Buddhist temple, and Buddha Park, which houses a wonderfully bizarre collection of Buddhist and Hindu religious sculptures.

-However, the number one tourist destination in Laos remains the UNESCO World Heritage city of Luang Prabang.
-A mixture of authentic culture and modern convenience, in Luang Prabang monks in orange robes stroll past a curious mixture of traditional wooden houses and French colonial architecture, while a bustling cafe culture plays out on the banks of the Mekong and Nam Khan Rivers.
+All things considered, though, the number one tourist stop in Laos remains the UNESCO World Heritage city of Luang Prabang.
+Visitors will encounter solemn monks strolling past a curious mix of traditional wooden houses and French colonial architecture, all while a bustling cafe culture plays out on the banks of the Mekong and Nam Khan Rivers.

 Best time to visit Laos

 Laos has a tropical climate, characterised by high temperatures all year round.
 The Monsoon Season (May to October) is slightly cooler, but very wet.
-The best time to visit Laos is between November and March, although this is high tourist season and so accommodation prices may be higher than they are at other times of the year.
-Between March and May Laos experiences a very hot season, with day-time temperatures often reaching 104F (40C).
-Read more on Laos' Climate and Weather.
+The best time to visit is between November and March, although this is high tourist season and accommodation prices may be higher than they are at other times of the year.
+Between March and May Laos experiences a very hot season, with daytime temperatures often reaching 104°F (40°C).
+Read more on Laos's Climate and Weather.